"Direct Express Investigations"

 You have 90 days to report an error to Direct Express as soon as you find out about any unauthorized transaction on your account.

-If you call Direct Express Customer Service and they ask you to submit your dispute in writing via the dispute form, you have 10 business days to submit the request from the date of your call.
+If you call Direct Express Customer Service and they ask you to submit your dispute in writing via the dispute form.

 When they contact you within 10 business days, they will provide you with one of the following: